 Voting FAQ

-Answers to common questions: ID requirements, runoff rules, voting in both May elections, and more.
+Answers to common questions: ID requirements, runoff rules, mail ballots, and more.

 Bexar County